-\Box Lesson times are determined by the applied teacher.
-The student is expected to present a class schedule to the teacher during the first week of each semester for the purpose of arranging lesson times.
+Lesson times are determined by the applied professor.
+The student is expected to present a class schedule to the professor during the first week of each semester for the purpose of arranging lesson times

-- □ Lesson attendance is expected every week.
-Advance notice should be made to the teacher for any missed lessons. - □ Rescheduling missed lessons is at the discretion of the teacher.
-If a teacher cancels a lesson, it will be rescheduled. - □ All applied teachers will provide a syllabus each semester including grading policies, practice requirements, required materials, learning outcomes, etc. After careful study of the syllabus, students should feel free to direct questions to the applied teacher. - □ Juries are required final examinations in applied music for all music majors on primary instruments.
+- o Lesson attendance is expected every week.
+Advance notice should be made to the teacher for any missed lessons. - o Rescheduling missed lessons is at the discretion of the professor.
+If a professor cancels a lesson, it will be rescheduled. - o All applied teachers will provide a syllabus each semester including grading policies, practice requirements, required materials, learning outcomes, etc. After careful study of the syllabus, students should feel free to direct questions to the applied teacher. - o Juries are required final examinations in applied music for all music majors on primary instruments.
 Music majors will perform required material before faculty members in the performance area.
 A jury may also serve the purpose of admittance to upper-level applied music or admission into performance degree programs.
-Check your area guidelines, in some areas if a student passes a recital hearing and performs a recital, they are not required to perform a jury in that same semester.
-Non-music majors and music majors on secondary instruments may be asked to complete a jury.
+Check specific area guidelines, in some areas if a student passes a recital hearing and performs a recital, they are not required to perform a jury in that same semester.
+Non-music majors and music majors on secondary instruments may be asked to complete a jury but are generally not required.
 This is determined by the applied music teacher.